YashGaur000/Face_detection_w-opencv/README.md

 end here.
 To know more follow me and reach out to me via email.

-Take carea and Happy open source!
+Take care and Happy open source!